What's The Difference Between Crane Flies & Mosquitoes In Atlanta?

 How To Prevent Crane Flies And Mosquitoes

 Since both species are attracted to water, prevention tips are similar for these flying insects.
 You should start by removing standing water around your property when possible and also clear any debris from your yard.
 Then, make sure that rainfall can drain properly and cover all hot tubs and water features and treat them with the proper chemicals.

-Along with these steps, the most effective way to prevent and control both mosquitoes and crane flies is to contact the professionals at Tuxedo Mosquito Control.
-We provide both commercial and residential pest control options.
+Along with these steps, the most effective way to prevent and control both mosquitoes and crane flies is to contact the mosquito control professionals in Atlanta at Tuxedo Mosquito Control.
+We provide both commercial and residential mosquito control options.
 Contact us today to get started.

 What Tuxedo Mosquito Customers Are Saying